 Intimacy Problems Are Developing

 Developing intimacy problems during the era of social distancing is totally normal.
-The most obvious reason being the self-isolation for couples who do not live together.
+The most obvious reason is the self-isolation of couples who do not live together.

 On the other hand, pandemic anxiety and depression might affect your mental health, therefore your libido might be affected too.
 Also, being stuck in your home for a long period of time can create stress and that can also lead to intimacy problems.

 A Lack Of Space And Time